“Decide to bend or stretch your arm!” What happens in your body?

 You may find it surprising that the majority of synapses in our nervous system is chemical rather than electrical, although transmission at chemical synapses is so much more complicated and slow.
 The explanation for this lies in the enormous ability of the nervous system to process information, learn and adapt.

 - Firstly, chemical synapses do not simply pass the message on, but they can change its meaning.
 For example, an action potential reaching an excitatory synapse elicits an action potential in the postsynaptic cell.
 In contrast, an action potential reaching an inhibitory synapse, prevents postsynaptic cells from firing action potentials (see further explanations here).
+Note that inhibitory synapses are therefore a means to tone down activity in neuronal networks; accordingly, inherited forms of epilepsy can also be linked to gene mutations that affect inhibitory synapses, apart from those affecting channel proteins (see above).

 - Secondly, chemical synapses can change the quality of information transfer over time.
 For this, the process of translating a nerve impulse into a chemical signal and back provides many mechanistic steps which can be modified.
 For example, when being used a lot, synapses can adapt by desensitisation (for example to selectively block out irrelevant background noise during a conversation) or by enhancing synaptic transmission (referred to as “increasing synaptic strength“; for example during learning processes).
 Synaptic strength can be increased through lowering the threshold for transmitter release, increasing the volume of transmitter being released per event, raising the number or the opening probability of transmitter receptors.
 Any of these changes makes transmission at these synapses far more effective and likely and changes therefore the way in which an incoming action potential is passed on to other cells.
 When we learn or train our bodies, such changes of our chemical synapses occur constantly, and their ability to “fine-tune” makes chemical synapses important “intelligent” components of neuronal networks.
 In contrast, gap junctions at electrical synapses provide a limited range of possibilities to introduce “intelligent” changes.